John Calvin believed in Amillennialism as do the Roman Catholic Church

 Um, what exactly is your point?
 Calvinism is a SALVIC issue because TULIP produces nothing but a false salvation.

-4. Gerhard Ebersöhn says:
+4. blank Gerhard Ebersöhn says:

 Deborah (Discerning the World) wrote: